LiaScript/LiaScript/README.md

                                   --{{0}}--
 A multiple choice quiz can be defined with brackets within brackets and an X, which are used to mark the correct answer option.
-In contrast to single choice quizes, their can be multiple selected choices or no one, which is also allowed.
+In contrast to single choice quizzes, there can be multiple selected choices or no one, which is also allowed.

 ``` markdown
     [[ ]] Do not touch!